lamerocheg/PO-31/database.md

   FROM student
 GO

-CREATE TRIGGET IStudent ON student FROM INSTEAD OF INSERT AS
+CREATE TRIGGER IStudent ON student FROM INSTEAD OF INSERT AS
 INSERT INTO student (sname, idg, gname)
   SELECT sname, idg, G.gname